MLV-WIP/slab-pool-allocator/IMPLEMENTATION.md

 **Educational Highlights**:

 **Allocation metadata trick**: The 4-byte prefix stores allocation size, allowing `deallocate()` to work without a size parameter.
 This matches the standard `delete` interface and simplifies the API.
-The size is masked to 16 bits (`alloc_size & 0xFFFF`), limiting individual allocations to 64KB, which is acceptable given the 1KB pool limit.

 **Size class selection**: The ladder of sizes (16, 32, 48, 64, 96, 128, 192, 256, 384, 512, 768, 1024) balances fragmentation vs. number of slabs.
 Intermediate sizes (48, 96, 192, 384, 768) significantly reduce waste.
 For example:
 - 100-byte allocation in 128-byte slot: 28 bytes wasted (22%)